 Principal facts for HIV prevention are patient education which includes the following:

-The management of an HIV-positive patient is complex, and it should be carried out by an interprofessional, health care team that includes nurses, a social worker, a family doctor, an internal medicine specialist, and an infectious disease specialist.
+The management of an HIV-positive patient is complex, and it should be carried out by an interprofessional, health care team that includes nurses, a social worker, a family doctor, an internal medicine specialist, pharmacist, and an infectious disease specialist.
 If an opportunistic infection or a mass develops, the patient should be evaluated by an oncologist and/or surgeon.
 Psychological support must be provided once the diagnosis of HIV is made.